Mohd Faiz Subri: Kelantan, Terengganu

-In 2013, Faiz signed one-year contract with Kelantan FA along with his former teammate Zairo Anuar, where he score one goal against a Vietnamese football club, SHB Đà Nẵng in the AFC Cup group stage match.
+In 2013, Faiz signed a one-year contract with Kelantan FA along with his former teammate Zairo Anuar, where he score one goal against a Vietnamese football club, SHB Đà Nẵng in the AFC Cup group stage match.
 Faiz successfully made 28 appearances and 5 goals for Kelantan before his departure at the end of the 2013 season.

 In 2014, Faiz signed a one-year contract with Terengganu FA.
 He managed to make 14 appearances and 1 goal during his season with Terengganu FA.